Russia's Nuclear Cruise Missile Is Struggling To Take Off, Imagery Suggests

 Failure or not, Lewis says the test should be concerning.
 "This is a resumption of the arms race," he says.
 The U.S. and Russia would be better off if they could "negotiate an arms control treaty that covered a lot of these weird systems that belong only in science fiction."

 There are, of course, other possibilities for what's happening at the missile site.
-Lewis and Pellegrino say that its possible testing is moving to another location, although neither believe other test sites would be safe enough, given the radioactive nature of the weapon.
+Lewis and Pellegrino say that it's possible that testing is moving to another location, although neither believes other test sites would be safe enough, given the radioactive nature of the weapon.

 Winter is also coming to the island chain, and Russian officials may have just decided to clean up ahead of the snow, says Pavel Podvig, an arms control expert who runs a blog called Russian Strategic Nuclear Forces.

-Podvig says, even if the missile did fail, the program likely lives on.
+Even if the missile did fail, Podvig says, the program likely lives on.
 After being mentioned by Putin himself, Podvig says, there would be enormous pressure to push through failure.

-"I would guess, given the high profile, that the system will return in some shape or form."
+"I would guess, given the high profile," Podvig says, "that the system will return in some shape or form."